Lidar Automatic Ground Classification

 The Auto-Classify Ground Points tool on the Lidar Toolbar brings up the Automatic Classification of Ground Points settings window (below).
-These values may be changed to optimize the algorithm output based on the local terrain, the range of elevation values in the data set, user-defined preferences for filtering points prior to auto-classification or known features in the landscape.
+These values may be changed to optimize the algorithm output based on the local terrain, the range of elevation values in the data set, user-defined preferences for filtering points prior to auto-classification, or known features in the landscape.

 The ground classification is a two-part process that removes points that are likely not ground, and then compares the remaining points to a modeled 3D curved surface inside a series of bins (i.e. a gridding of the lidar into smaller areas).

-If more than one Lidar data set is loaded into workspace, specific Lidar layers may be selected, or unselected, for classification.
+If more than one Lidar data set is loaded into the workspace, specific Lidar layers may be selected, or unselected, for classification.
 Check the option to 'Only Classify Lidar Points Selected in Digitizer Tool' to run classification tool only on points selected by the Digitizer.

 Base Bin Size to Check for Curvature Deviations - The primary ground classification algorithm depends on comparing points to their neighbors inside of a small local area.
 The Base Bin size defines the size of that area.
-This values may be set in Meters or calculated from the average point spacing of the loaded data.
+This value may be set in Meters or calculated from the average point spacing of the loaded data.

-Smaller distances will result in higher accuracy, but will require higher resolution Lidar data and longer processing time.
+Smaller distances will result in higher accuracy, but will require higher resolution Lidar data and longer processing times.
 Those working with low resolution data should use a higher value.
 A value that captures at least 3 Lidar points inside of each bin is recommended, with larger bin sizes increasing the speed of processing, but also decreasing the accuracy.
 The default value is 2 meters, or 3 point spacings if the data is low density (less than 1.5 points per square meter).

 Measurement in Point Spacings is calculated from the loaded point data.
 The calculated average point spacing can be viewed in the layer metadata statistics.
 For reproduce-able results across different data sets, such as continuous tiles of Lidar, specify a fixed value in meters for the Base Bin Size.